robcowart/elastiflow/README.md

 ELASTIFLOW_DNS_FAILED_CACHE_SIZE | The cache size for failed DNS queries | 75000
 ELASTIFLOW_DNS_FAILED_CACHE_TTL | The time in seconds failed DNS queries are cached | 3600
-ELASTIFLOW_ES_HOST | The Elasticsearch host to which the output will send data | 127.0.0.1:9200 ELASTIFLOW_ES_SSL_ENABLE | Enable or disable SSL connection to Elasticsearch | false ELASTIFLOW_ES_SSL_VERIFY | Enable or disable verification of the SSL certificate.
+ELASTIFLOW_ES_HOST | The Elasticsearch host to which the output will send data | 127.0.0.1:9200 ELASTIFLOW_ES_HOST_1 | The first Elasticsearch host to which the output will send data | 127.0.0.1:9200 ELASTIFLOW_ES_HOST_2 | The second Elasticsearch host to which the output will send data | 127.0.0.2:9200 ELASTIFLOW_ES_HOST_3 | The third Elasticsearch host to which the output will send data | 127.0.0.3:9200 ELASTIFLOW_ES_SSL_ENABLE | Enable or disable SSL connection to Elasticsearch | false ELASTIFLOW_ES_SSL_VERIFY | Enable or disable verification of the SSL certificate.
 If enabled, the output must be edited to set the path to the certificate. | false
 ELASTIFLOW_ES_USER | The password for the connection to Elasticsearch | elastic